Pegaso, `Arrebatacapas` Cebreros Garnacha

 Tasting Notes & Technical Details

-This is a light coloured, very aromatic and characterful Garnacha with huge ageing potential.
-Fragrances of raspberries, black cherries, hibiscus, and herbs are present on the nose, creating a highly aromatic experience.
-This wine boasts a full-bodied profile with delicate tannins that gracefully coat the palate.
-It offers a juicy and subtly crisp quality, complemented by a savoury undertone.
+This is a light coloured, very aromatic and characterful Garnacha.
+Notes of ripe raspberries and black cherries, alongside subtle fragrant notes of hibiscus, and herbs on the nose.
+This elegant wine boasts a full-bodied profile with delicate tannins that gracefully coat the palate.
+The juicy fruit is well balanced with the bright acidity, complemented by a savoury undertone on the finish.

 Alcohol (ABV)